 If you’ve ever heard me speak or teach, you know that I like to keep it real with you!
-And today I’m keeping it real by telling you that if you don’t do this one thing, no matter how talented you are or how good your work is, you’re going to struggle with building a business that allows you to become the go-to senior photographer (or any genre for that matter) in your market.
+And today I’m keeping it real by telling you that if you don’t do this one thing, no matter how talented you are or how good your work is, you’re going to struggle.
+You’re going to struggle with building a business that allows you to become the go-to senior photographer (or any genre for that matter) in your market.

 And that one thing is building a brand.